+II.
 Communication and Training

-Faculty, Staff and Affiliated PHS Investigators who may or will participate in PHS-Funded Research as Investigators will receive a copy of this policy; specific information about their obligations to disclose Financial Interests; and the PHS-Funded Research Conflict of Interest regulations.
+Faculty, Staff and Affiliated PHS Investigators who may or will participate in PHS-Funded Research as Investigators will receive a copy of this policy; specific information about their obligations to disclose Financial Interests; and the PHS-Funded Research conflict of interest regulations.

-These Investigators will also receive training on these topics:

-- (a) immediately upon employment or association with the University; - (b) every four years afterwards; - (c) when this policy is revised; and - (d) if and when the University finds that a Faculty, Staff or Affiliated PHS Investigator is non-compliant with this policy or with a management plan implemented to address a PHS Financial Conflict of Interest (as defined below).
+These Investigators will also receive training on these topics: (i) immediately upon employment or association with the University; (ii) every four years afterwards; (iii) when this policy is revised; and (iv) if and when the University finds that a Faculty, Staff or Affiliated PHS Investigator is noncompliant with this policy or with a management plan implemented to address a PHS Financial Conflict of Interest (as defined below).

+III.
 Process